Evander Holyfield vs. Dwight Muhammad Qawi II: Background

 On August 15, 1987, Evander Holyfield would make the third successful defense of his WBA cruiserweight title and first of the IBF version by defeating Ossie Ocasio via 11th-round knockout, while on the undercard Dwight Muhammad Qawi would knockout former cruiserweight champion Lee Roy Murphy to earn the IBF's number one ranking, setting up a rematch from the previous year between the two.
 In their previous meeting, Qawi and Holyfield would go the distance with Holyfield earning a close split decision victory and becoming the new WBA cruiserweight champion.
 Qawi would then get an opportunity at rematch, facing Ossie Ocasio in an IBF "eliminator" bout with the winner facing the winner of the Holyfield–Parkey unification fight (which Holyfield would win via TKO in the third round), but he would lose a controversial majority decision and Ocasio would get a shot at Holyfield instead.
 However, due to the controversial nature of the loss, the IBF gave Qawi another chance at a title shot and he was matched up with Lee Roy Murphy with the winner earning the next shot at Holyfield, provided he defeat Ocasio after the Qawi–Murphy bout.
 After Qawi and Holyfield earned TKO victories, the rematch was set.

-It would be the final 15-round title bout sanctioned by the WBA.
+It would be one of the last 15-round title bouts to be sanctioned.
+The WBA did not sanction the fight, hence if Qawi won, the WBA title was to be declared vacant.